bgrdessislava/NeighbourGroups/README.md

 ```

 ### 5. Training the Model
-After completing the previous sets the mode can be train as follows
+After completing the previous steps the mode can be trained as follows.
 The number of Neighbour Groups to classify must be specified as positional arguments following the prefix and a seed can be set for reproducibility.
 Multiple Neighbour Group clusters can be provided to train different models at different tree hierarchy levels.